GHSVS-de/plg_system_characterscounterghsvs/README.md

 - For example, protect `meta descriptions` in Joomla 4 from being destructively truncated if they were created longer than 160 characters in Joomla 3.
 - For example, display `meta keywords` in `menu items`.
 This field has been removed in Joomla 4 without replacement but comes back with this plugin if configured accordingly.
 - When saving an entry, all old data is preserved, even if you don't have time to take care of concerned meta fields yet.
+- If the work is done, whenever, uninstall the plugin and live with Joomla's settings and restrictions...
-- Or simply let the plugin continue to run and continue working as usual with the settings configured in the plugin.
-It's up to you how many characters you allow per field or only recommend, whether you want to have a character counter, which just warns or blocks further typing and so on.
+- ...or let the plugin continue to run and continue working as usual with the settings configured in the plugin.
+- It's up to you how many characters you allow per field or only recommend, whether you want to have a character counter, which just warns or blocks further typing and so on.
-- Enable the deactivation/modification of field lengths (`maxlength`).
+- Deactivate rude field length settings (`maxlength`).
+Adapt them by activating the counter for concerned fields.
 - Deactivate the non-configurable and restrictive Joomla 4 core character counter.
 - Avoid annoying `JLayout` overrides.
 Yes, this is also possible, but not really flexible to handle.
 - Avoid programming of a custom plugin that does similiar things like this one.
 Yes, this is also possible, but who is able to do that or has the time?